 There will be other questions/answers coming later.

 Mission Study - Completed October 2017 - Our Path Forward

 Our goal and passion as identified in Our Path Forward report and presentation is the Great Commission: to be a strong community that is reaching the unchurched with the gospel and seeing God transform our lives, our neighbors, and our world.

 This is the same objective we have had as a church since our founding over 140 years ago.

-Both WCPres and Menlo Sessions have decided to enter into a “due diligence” process where the two churches will be engaged in asking and answering a variety of questions that explore the following areas: ministries, finances, programs, staff, legal aspects (property) and more.
-During this time of talking, all facets of what a relationship would look like are being explored.
-If any insurmountable stumbling blocks are identified in this phase, then further discussions will cease and we will move on in our separate ways.
+Both WCPres and Menlo Sessions entered into a “due diligence” process at the beginning of this year.
+The two churches engaged in asking and answering a variety of questions that explored the following areas: ministries, finances, programs, staff, legal aspects (property) and more.
+During this time of talking, all facets of what a relationship might look like were explored.
+Both parties agreed that if any insurmountable stumbling blocks were identified in this phase, then further discussions would cease and we would move on in our separate ways.

-Through all of this discussion, our primary question is "Will we be better together at bringing the Gospel to Walnut Creek and the Diablo Valley, than we would be on our own?"
+Through all of this discussion, our primary question has been "Will we be better together at bringing the Gospel to Walnut Creek and the Diablo Valley, than we would be on our own?"

 Below you will find some of the most frequently asked questions with answers.
 This section will be updated as more information is gathered.